trinodb/trino/presto-docs/src/main/sphinx/admin/web-interface.rst

 Authentication
 --------------

 The Web UI requires users to authenticate.
-If Presto is not configured to require authentication, then any username can be used, and no password is required or allowed.
+If Trino is not configured to require authentication, then any username can be used, and no password is required or allowed.
 Typically, users should login with the same username that they use for running queries.

-Accessing the Web UI over HTTPS requires configuring an authentication type for the Web UI or the Presto server.
-If no authentication type is configured for the Web UI, then it will chosen based on the Presto server authentication type.
+Accessing the Web UI over HTTPS requires configuring an authentication type for the Web UI or the Trino server.
+If no authentication type is configured for the Web UI, then it will chosen based on the Trino server authentication type.

 If no system access control is installed, then all users will be able to view and kill any query.
 This can be restricted by using :ref:`query rules <query_rules>` with the